AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 This modifier completely changes the rule behavior.
 If it is applied to a rule, it will not block the matching request.
 The response headers are going to be modified instead.

 > In order to use this type of rules, it is required to have the basic understanding of the [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy) security layer.
-For the requests matching a `$csp` rule, we will strengthen response's security policy by adding additional content security policy equal to the `$csp` modifier contents. `$csp` rules are applied independently from any other rule type.
-Other basic rules have no influence on it **save for document-level exceptions** (see the examples section).
+For the requests matching a `$csp` rule, we will strengthen response security policy by adding additional content security policy equal to the `$csp` modifier contents. `$csp` rules are applied independently from any other rule type.
+Other basic rules have no influence on it **save for document-level exceptions** (see the examples section below).

 > **Multiple rules matching a single request**
 >